David-OConnor/pyflow/README.md

 [tool.pyflow.dependencies]
 saturn = { git = "https://github.com/david-oconnor/saturn.git" }  # The trailing `.git` here is optional.
 ```

+To install a package that includes a `.` in its name, enclose the name in quotes.

 For details on
 how to specify dependencies in this `Cargo.toml`-inspired